+c: Alvin James, Director

-County of Sonta Cruz Planning Department
+County of Santa Cruz Planning Department

-Ellen Pirie.
-Supervisor 2nd Oistrict
+Ellen Pirie, Supervisor 2nd District

-Sonta Cruz County Board of Supervisors
+Sonta Cruz County Board 0 f Supervisors

-Santa Cruz County Planning Department Attention: Paia Levine.
+Santa Cruz County Planning Department

+Attention: Paia Levine.

 We are writing to you to express our concerns regarding the planned development of the Koch Property adjacent to the Vienna Woods area of Aptos.
 We live on Danube Drive which backs up to the property in question.
 We understand that Mr. Carmichael, the current owner of the property, has applied for permits to build a single large residence and an access road which would run directly behind our house.
 We also understand that his desire is to develop the property further with as many as 20 large homes despite the fact that the property was not zoned for a large development, is outside the Urban Services Line.